stelzinga/MF/Management_Framework.md

 - Bond Issuance

 #### Short Term Loans
-A short term loan is what it says: it is borrowing money to return shortly (days, weeks).
+A short term loan is an active form of funding: borrowing money to return shortly (days, weeks).
 Because they are short term there are often less conditions involved.

 #### Purchase on Credit
 Credit purchases are a form of passive funding, effectively, a Cash outlay now is deferred to later.